+Please stand by.
 As usual, several system files are locked while a user is logged on to Windows.
 Click Ignore All in the first Error Applying Attributes window.

 To see how much disk space you gained, right-click the folder and select Properties again.

 Check the difference between Size and Size on disk fields.
 In the example below, users had a few personal files only, but settings and temporary files were compressed from 766 to 576 megabytes (compression rate is almost 25%).

 You can also compress Program Files and ProgramData folders, but please do not attempt to compress the Windows folder or the whole system drive!
 System files must be uncompressed while Windows starts.